aispl/ais-maven-enforcer/README.md

 DependencyGroupVersionCheck
 ---------------------------

-Verify, that dependencies sharing the same 'groupId' share the same 'version'.
+Verify, that dependencies sharing the same `groupId` share the same `version`.

-Example: making sure, that all 'org.springframework' dependencies are defined with the same version:
+Example: making sure, that all `org.springframework` dependencies are defined with the same version:

     <plugin>
       <groupId>org.apache.maven.plugins</groupId>